Modern Foreign Languages (MFL)

 The MFL department consists of four specialist teachers who are passionate about language learning.
 The department has three dedicated language learning classrooms and the department all work together to foster a love of language learning and different cultures within each class.

-The majority of students at Longdendale High School study a language from year 7, starting with either French or Spanish.
+The majority of students at Longdendale High School study a language from year 7, where their language learning is split between French and Spanish during this year.
+At the end of year 7, students will pick which language they will study for the remainder of their time at Longdendale.
 Students in all year groups study topics that feature on the GCSE examinations at the end of year 11.
 During years 7 and 8 students study the basic grammar and vocabulary linked to each topic, which provides them with a strong foundation to build on at GCSE.
 Within each class, students develop the four key skills of Listening, Reading, Writing and Speaking equally as each skill is worth 25% of their final GCSE grade.

 Students will receive at least one piece of home learning per week.
 Usually this will be vocabulary or grammar learning however at times, written pieces may be set.